 I think it is quite simple.
-If you are retired and you heavily rely on your investment income, then it makes sense to reduce your allocation to equities.
-Most likely such people would not have high exposure to equities anyway.
+If you are retired, and you heavily rely on your investment income, then it makes sense to reduce your allocation to equities.
+Most likely, such people would not have high exposure to equities anyway.

-For most other type of investors I don’t think there is anything to do provided that they own high-quality companies which are not trading at crazy valuations.
+For most other type of investors, I don’t think there is anything to do provided that they own high-quality companies which are not trading at crazy valuations.

-I provide a list of reasons why I think the best course of action is do nothing even if you are convinced that correction is coming:
+I provide a list of reasons why I think the best course of action is to do nothing even if you are convinced that correction is coming:

 1. It is impossible to predict what markets will do next.
-Even Druckenmiller himself admits that changes his view very often, so the fact that in May 2021 he was expecting correction does not mean he still expects it in June or September.
+Even Druckenmiller himself admits that he changes his view very often, so the fact that in May 2021, he was expecting correction does not mean he still expects it in June or September.
 The best example is to ask yourself what would you do if somebody told you about the upcoming pandemic in early 2020 (and consequent deaths, lockdowns, disruptions in the global economy).
 You would probably sell most of your holdings.
-If you just did nothing instead, you would have earned about 18% (at least this is how much S&P 500 gained in 2020 including dividends).
+If you just did nothing instead, you would have earned about 18% (at least this is how much S&P 500 gained in 2020, including dividends).
 Another related problem is that you can miss the turnaround since timing markets is impossible.
 If you sold stocks in early 2020, how would you know when to buy again?
-If you missed just 10 best days (when market delivered best returns) during 1980-2020 period, your total return would have been just half compared to a fully-invested portfolio during all the time (I borrowed this chart from Fidelity):
+If you missed just 10 best days (when the market delivered the best returns) during the 1980-2020 period, your total return would have been just half compared to a fully-invested portfolio during all the time (I borrowed this chart from Fidelity):

 Source: Fidelity Investments

 3. Key risk is permanent loss of capital, not market volatility.
-If you own a business that goes bust, involved in major fraud, has a product that becomes obsolete (e.g. Kodak) or simply trades at ridiculously high valuation multiple (100x EV/Sales), then your risks of permanent loss of capital are very high.
+If you own a business that goes bust, is involved in major fraud, has a product that becomes obsolete (e.g. Kodak) or simply trades at a ridiculously high valuation multiple (100x EV/Sales), then your risks of permanent loss of capital are very high.
 In most other cases, you should not worry too much about possible market corrections.

 So, what I plan to do now is to review my holdings to make sure that leverage does not create problems and businesses generally are doing fine?
-It is important to get rid of stocks which you hold only because you hope to sell them at a higher price to someone else in the future.
+It is important to get rid of stocks that you hold only because you hope to sell them at a higher price to someone else in the future.
 This can apply to ‘value’ stocks narrowly defined - a company that is selling at a low PE with business in decline and run by weak management.
-In a rising market, you could have benefited from expanding multiples or stronger macro that could have supported performance of ailing businesses.
-But in a period of economic stress this becomes just a pure hope.
+In a rising market, you could have benefited from expanding multiples or stronger macro that could have supported the performance of ailing businesses.
+But in a period of economic stress, this becomes just a pure hope.

 Otherwise, I plan to focus on finding great companies that are attractively priced, learn more about various sectors and managers - just as I have been doing before and spend little time trying to guess about the next move by the market.
 I think returns on my time spent on researching businesses and sectors would be much higher compared to time spent worrying and guessing.